Adding an Algorithm to a Basic Function Block Type

 The figure above illustrates an algorithm written in the IEC 61131-3 Structured Text (ST) language.
 You do not need to enter the block delimiters ALGORITHM STOP IN ST...END_ALGORITHM.

-You can write algorithms in the Java programming language as shown below.
+You can write algorithms in the Java programming language as shown at right.

 • The delimiters of the Java method declaration are automatically generated and should not be included in the algorithm.
 These include the opening delimeter "public void alg_<ANAME>(){" where <ANAME> is the name of the algorithm, and the closing curly bracket "}".